 Guided sessions at Zoo Berlin

-Many animal lovers crave even more of the Zoo and want to take a look behind the scenes.
+Many animal lovers crave even more of the Zoo.
 We are therefore very happy to lift the veil of Zoo Berlin as part of the thematically varied guided sessions.
 We let you get even closer and provide insights into the impressive animal kingdom, their upkeep and care, we look at the history of the Zoo or take a look at the everyday madness of life in the Zoo.

 From machos and wimps to the role of gender in the animal kingdom